metapieman/uk-house-prices/README.md

 (You can parallelize this command by using the <code>-j</code> option to <code>make</code>.)

-Here's a sample of what the plots will look like:
+Here's a sample of what the plots will look like (but note that you will see all boroughs in the plots, not just the small selection shown here):

 ![London plot sample](/plots.png?raw=true "London plot sample")